Guderian2nd/TrueHistoryAI/AI Rules.md

 IF MyUnitHP is HPHigh THEN MoveUnittoSpot is High
-IF MyUnit HP is HPLow THEN MoveUnittoSpot is VeryLow IF EnemyUnitHP is HPHigh THEN MoveUnittoSpot is Medium IF EnemyUnitHP is HPLow THEN
+IF MyUnit HP is HPLow THEN MoveUnittoSpot is VeryLow IF EnemyUnitHP is HPHigh THEN MoveUnittoSpot is Medium IF EnemyUnitHP is HPLow THEN MoveUnittoSpot is Low
-IF THEN
+IF EnemyCityHP is HPHigh THEN MoveUnit
 IF THEN
 IF THEN
 IF THEN